bluem-development/bluem-magento/README.md

 # Configuration of Bluem settings
-Go to Stores > Configuration and open the Bluem Tab.
+Go to `Stores` > `Configuration` and open the Bluem Tab.
 Fill in all settings there - appropriate instructions are available on the page and through your account manager.

-Detailed instructions per service follow below:
+Detailed instructions per service are stated below:

 # Payments
 This module offers a payment gateway that functions seamlessly inside the checkout flow of your webshop.

+## Enabling and configuring payments

-To enable the payment gateway, go to Stores > Configuration, select Sales > Payment methods and scroll down.
-You should see a Bluem ePayment gateway there, which you can Enable.
-You might have to disable the System setting, the small checkbox to the right.
+To enable the payment gateway, go to Stores > Configuration, select Sales > Payment methods.
+You should see a Bluem ePayment gateway there, which you can Enable. *Note:* You might have to disable the System setting, the small checkbox to the right, to allow changes to specific settings.

-**Important**: Set your account settings and the Payment brandID by going to Bluem > Configure Account & Identity and scroll down to verify the complete configuration.
+**Important**: Set your account settings by going to Bluem > Configure Account & Identity and scroll down to verify the complete configuration.
+You have to fill in your account details such as your SenderID, the Payment brandID and the access token for the Test and or Production environment setting.
+It is strongly advised to first test all functionality in an isolated test instance of your website and use the Test environment setting of this module.

+If end users encounter errors _within_ the Bluem portal viamijnbank.net, this is probably because of an incorrectly configured or not yet activated account within the bank or a problem with your account credentials.
+Please check if your details are correctly filled in.
+Refer to your Bluem account manager if you are unsure.

+## Using payments

-Once enabled within your webshop settings, end users can select the Bluem payment method.
-Once the checkout has is initiated, a payment request is created based on your Bluem settings and account credentials.
+Once enabled within your webshop settings, end users can select the Bluem payment method when they check out.

+Once the checkout is completed, a payment request is created based on your Bluem settings and account credentials.
 The flow brings the end-user to the Bluem payment page, which, in turn, directs the user to their bank and consequently back to your webshop with a response.
+A webhook (described below) transfers additional status information from Bluem to your website after the transaction has been completed or otherwise processed (failed, expired, etc.).

+## Managing and viewing payments

 On the administrator side, navigating to Bluem > Payments will yield an overview of all payment requests thus far, their status, and corresponding orders.
-The order status will also be automatically updated when customers pay.
+The order status will also be automatically updated when users pay.
+In the payload section of this overview, you can view details of each transaction.

+Also refer to the [Production viamijnbank.net](https://viamijnbank.net) or [Test viamijnbank.net](https://test.viamijnbank.net) portal.
+Bluem client can see more in-depth details of each transaction to troubleshoot or investigate your end users' payment habits.

-_note_: Payments work out of the box for logged-in and guest customers
+Payments work out of the box for logged-in and guest users.
+Payments work alongside and independently from identity.
+An identity can be configured to be required before the Checkout procedure can be completed.
+Only after this requirement is met, the checkout procedure and subsequent payment methods will be selectable.

 # Identity
 ## How Identity service Works